 Despite a few false starts and through repeated iteration, the answer to their second core assumption was addressed: hosts are in fact willing to be paid to share their residence with strangers.

 In their original website you can see multiple paths that could have been taken by the AirBed & Breakfast team.
 The “CONFERENCE GUIDE” continued as their vestigial item, until the product proved it could expand beyond.
 The “FIRST TIME TO SF?” section suggests something that could help travelers get to know their travel destination instead of just staying there.
 Fast forward to today, we can understand why AirBed & Breakfast’s campaign slogan today is “Don’t Go There.
 Live There.”

 The photograph of the residence on the first site highlights AirBed & Breakfast’s realization of the importance of photos as representing their locations.
 This is clearly a large undertaking, to verify and professionally photograph properties.
 But they only arrived at this product decision after determining that off-putting photos were hurting guests’ willingness to stay in their locations.

 LOOKING FROM THE PAST TO THE FUTURE

 Today, AirBed & Breakfast goes by Airbnb.
 They’ve got a new logo and a new brand identity.
 And they’ve expanded outside of web with the rise of mobile and tablets.
 Airbnb no longer focuses specifically on conferences or events, and is used by millions of hosts and guests worldwide.
 In 2014, Airbnb was valued at $10 billion.
-In 2015, they were valued at over $20 billion.
+In 2018, they were valued at least $38 billion.